24 Oct New deep tissue imaging laser

-A highly-specialist laser capable of analysing potentially deadly diseases as never before is under development at Heriot-Watt University.
+A new deep tissue imaging aser capable of analysing potentially deadly diseases is under development at Heriot-Watt University.

 The Deep Tissue project is a new, state-of-the-art laser that aims to enable greater analysis of biological tissue including skin, bone and even plant life.